MartinBies/MartinBies.github.io/_pages/research.md

 A first simple input file for gap, which computes some sheaf cohomologies, can be found [here](/example.gi).
 More examples are provided in the manual [SheafCohomologiesOnToricVarieties](/SheafCohomologiesOnToricVarieties.pdf).

 Note that these computations can become very demanding, both in terms of required computational time but also in terms of required computational ressources.
 Whenever this happens, you may wish to try the command *H0ParallelBySpasm*.
-It will use the software *Spasm* and perform the necessary computations modulo a prime number.
-As such they are no longer guaranteed to match the results over the integers.
+It use the software *Spasm* and performs the necessary computations modulo a prime number (by default 42013).
+Consequently, it is no longer guaranteed that the so-obtained results match the results obtained over the integers or rational numbers.
 However, for not too involved examples, this will be the case.
-In addition, the ressources required for performing this computations are significantly reduced.
+In addition, Spasm demands and consumes only very few computational ressources.